DamianKrecisz/CookBalance/README.md

 The application is produced to improve skills in the Angular framework and Firebase.

- I focused mainly on <ins>functionality</ins> to be able to give the first utility version.
  In the future, I want to expand the application with new modules, including:
  - Calories and micronutrient counter
  - Users can share own recipes to other users
  - Opinions and ranking of recipes